Christmas & New Year Tours & Trips in Croatia

 Absolutely wonderful experience exploring the Islands of Split.
 A wonderful briefing from TourRadar with everything we could need to know so that we could relax and enjoy our holiday., Plus very comfortable accommodation with very welcoming and informative advice from the incredibly informative staff!
 Highly recommend!
 Thank you TourRadar!

-Cycling Dalmatia, self guided tour - A
+Cycling Dalmatia, self guided tour - M

-Amanda • traveled in September, 2025
+Marcelo • traveled in June, 2026

 10 best Christmas & New Year Croatia tour packages